• Skip to primary navigation

 Instructions

-3. At first, the whipped cream's texture will resemble melted ice cream, then will go through three stages: from soft to medium and stiff peaks.
-The "whipping" time depends on the milk fat content of your cream and the temperature of the room.
-It can vary between 3 and 5 minutes with the use of a hand and stand mixer and 7-11 minutes for a balloon whisk.
-Watch out for the right consistency.
-Pay attention to color: the appearance of yellow highlights means overbeating the cream!
+3. At first, the whipped cream's texture will resemble melted ice cream, then it will go through three stages: soft, medium, and stiff peaks.
+Whipping time depends on your cream's milk fat content and the room temperature.
+It can vary between 3 and 5 minutes with a hand or stand mixer and 7-11 minutes with a balloon whisk.
+Watch for the right consistency and color: yellow highlights indicate you are overbeating the cream.

-4. Transfer the cream to a pastry bag fitted with a piping tip and fill the cooled desserts.
-Or cover the bowl with plastic film and refrigerate.
-When ready to serve, aerate it again with a whisk.
+4. Transfer the cream to a pastry bag fitted with a piping tip and fill the cooled desserts, or cover the bowl with plastic film and refrigerate.
+When ready to serve, whisk it again.

 Notes